How to Design an Inbox Simulation, Even If You Aren’t An Expert

 Engagement in learning is a top challenge facing educators today.
 Whether you’re an instructor, learning development professional, or manager, even if your content is quality, it’ll fall flat if it’s not delivered in an engaging and relevant way.

 One of the best ways to connect with your audience is through storytelling.
-Inbox microsimulations are a way to bring stories to life so learners can experience relevant, real-world situations.
-If you’re reading this article, you’re likely interested in building a microsimulation of your own.
+Inbox simulations are a way to bring stories to life so learners can experience relevant, real-world situations.
+If you’re reading this article, you’re likely interested in building an inbox simulation of your own.

 But, you might be struggling with where to begin.

 You may feel out of place when approaching building an inbox.
 Perhaps you’re thinking; am I even qualified?
 Do I have enough experience and expertise to do this?

 But qualifications extend beyond a degree.
 CapsimInbox is a transformative storytelling vehicle that drives authors to bring concepts and ideas from their experience into a platform to share with others.
 A degree is excellent.
 But so are life experiences

 Whether you’ve been a practitioner for decades or you’re someone who’s just getting started, we have some tips for you.
 We’re delighted to introduce you to Dr. Lori Radulovich.
 Our seasoned author leveraged her life experiences and expertise to build three inbox simulations.